workingDog/Gpsd4Scala/readme.md

 Gpsd4Scala uses the Play json library part of the [Play framework](http://www.playframework.com/download) and [Akka](http://akka.io/).

-Currently Gpsd4Scala is based on connecting to gpsd-3.8, uses play-json-2.2.2, scala 2.10.3, Akka 2.3.0 and IntelliJ IDEA 13.
 The code can be compiled/packaged/run using: sbt compile, sbt package and sbt run.

 # Status